-Basically, the proof of Theorem \ref{th:always-sync} yields a 2-stage construction to form a sync ${\lambda_1 | \lambda_2}$.
+Basically, the proof of Theorem \ref{th:always-sync} yields a 2-stage construction to form a sync composite out of computons $\lambda_1$ and $\lambda_2$.
 The idea is to first define ${\lambda_1+\lambda_2}$ (for parallel execution) and then use sequencing to connect all the control outports of ${\lambda_1+\lambda_2}$ with all the inports of a glue (which waits for the async's termination).
 Evidently, the apex of the sequentiable span must be a trivial computon with control ports only.
-By Theorems \ref{th:sync-associativity-identity} and \ref{th:sync-commutativity}, the operation to form ${\lambda_1 | \lambda_2}$ (i.e., synchronous parallelising) is commutative, but it does not satisfy identity or associativity.